-Traditional buildings made local materials are easily damaged by storms, strong winds, landslides, floods and fire, but may be more resistant to earthquakes than buildings made from concrete and steel.
-Also, the traditional design of houses in many parts of Palau may be more resilient to typhoons).
+As we saw on page 33, traditional buildings made from natangora, coconut leaves, bamboo and other local materials are easily damaged by storms, strong winds, landslides, floods and fire, but may be more resistant to earthquakes than buildings made from concrete and steel.
+Also, the traditional design of houses in many parts of Vanuatu - with roofs reaching almost to the ground - makes them more resilient to cyclones (Fig. 32).